 4 Results

-Orca or killer whales are the largest members of the dolphin family.
-They are a cosmopolitan species, found in all of the world's oceans.
-This dramatic photo shows an orca hunting a Weddell seal in the Southern Ocean.
-The seal has attempted to save itself by hiding on an ice floe, but orcas, one of the most intelligent of mammals, are adept at tipping or flipping floes.
+Orca, also known as killer whales, are the largest members of the dolphin family, found in all the world's oceans.
+This photo shows an orca hunting a Weddell seal in the Southern Ocean.
 Photo courtesy of the National Science Foundation Office of Polar Programs / Robert Pitman.

-Hourglass dolphins live in the southern circumpolar waters from close to the Antarctic ice pack to about 45 degrees south.
-They are distinctively colored but not yet well studied.
-Hourglass dolphins frequently bow-ride waves from ships (i.e., within the waves induced by the bow of the moving vessel).
+Hourglass dolphins live in the southern circumpolar waters, from close to the Antarctic ice pack to about 45 degrees south, and they frequently ride bow-waves from ships.
 Photo courtesy of NOAA / Elizabeth Crapo.